 When considering any type of surgical procedure, it is important to understand the risks associated with the surgery.
 Rhinoplasty is one of the most common cosmetic surgeries performed each year, but it carries the same potential risks as all other operations.
 While achieving your aesthetic goals is ideal, maintaining your overall health should be the top priority of you and your surgeon.
-Although most nose reshaping procedures are problem-free, patients should educate themselves on the potential side effects and risks of rhinoplasty, as well as their own personal risk factors.
+Although most rhinoplasty procedures are problem-free, patients should educate themselves on the potential side effects and risks of rhinoplasty, as well as their own personal risk factors.
 Discussing these risks with an experienced, board-certified surgeon is vital to ensuring a healthy outcome.

 When it comes to understanding the risks of plastic surgery, it is important to consider those associated with any surgery, as well as the dangers of the specific procedure.
 These risks apply to revision and ethnic rhinoplasty as well and should be discussed in full detail with your surgeon, prior to receiving surgery.
 The potential rhinoplasty risks associated with all surgeries include: